 By his side, in the picture below, you can see a beautiful lady by the name of Bella, his Irish setter.
 Andy loves to have dogs, which is why now he has not one but two Irish setters.
-He's been owning dogs since 1994, so he is what we can call an experienced dog owner.
+He's been owning dogs since 1994, so he is what we call an experienced dog owner.

-That's why we asked him to look at the pet food industry as would any consumer and tell us a bit about the trends in Europe at the moment.
+As such, we asked him to look at the pet food industry as would any consumer and tell us a bit about the trends in Europe at the moment.
 Here’s what he answered.

 What do you think will change in the market in the nearest future?
 What are the trends in your opinion?

 I believe inflation and the current financial situation will probably slow the growth of the pet food market.
 But this is to be expected, considering what’s been happening in Europe and on a worldwide level this year.

 Also, I think pet owners are focused on sustainability and healthy products much more than before the pandemic, which is absolutely amazing.
 As a proud pet owner and a father, I am much more committed now than ever before to doing my part and helping this planet in any way I can.

 I highly recommend this article to all pet owners that want to know the type of pet food to purchase if they wish to lower their environmental impact.